Last Updated: June 16, 2026

 Wat Phumin, the most famous temple in Nan, is not grand because of its size but because of its intimacy and strong cultural ties to the history of Siam—paintings on its walls show daily life, Lanna couples, and people in traditional dress.
 Talk about Thai Cultural Experiences!

 Why on Earth would people want to visit a temple swarmed with tourists when you could visit an authentic and peaceful temple like Wat Phumin?
-This is hidden gems Thailand travel at its core.
+This is Thailand hidden gems travel at its core.

 In Nan, sustainable travel is easy as there are plenty of ways to keep your footprint small.
 Choosing homestays or eco-lodges means your money goes directly to families who preserve the Lanna culture you came to see, encouraging them to keep up with their warm hospitality, and also provide for their families.
 At Off Path Thailand we are big advocates for sustainable tourism.
-If you’d like to go beyond the usual tourist routes, I also organize private tours in Thailand focused on hidden gems, so you can travel deeper without the stress of planning.

 If you’re planning to explore this region in more depth, our Nan itinerary maps out a slow, scenic route through the province’s quiet roads, mountain viewpoints, and local villages.